10 of the Best Internships for High School Students

 NASA Internship

 NASA offers fall, spring, and summer internships to high school, undergraduate, and graduate students over 16 years old.
 Upon the start of the program, interns are split up, integrated into NASA teams, and assigned to work on authentic NASA projects.
 That way, interns are actively contributing to NASA missions.
-For high school students interested in STEM fields, there are few experiences more rewarding and exciting than NASA’s internship program.
+For high school students interested in STEM fields, there are few experiences more rewarding and exciting than NASA’s paid internship program.

 Pay: Interns are paid a stipend that varies based on academic level and length of the internship.